billingb/bowling-scorer/README.md

 ## Functional Style, Immutable.js
-I wanted to use a functional style in this program as I have been learning Clojure lately and really like the function paradigm.
+I wanted to use a functional style in this program as I have been learning Clojure lately and really like the functional paradigm.
 I decided to use Immutable.js (<https://facebook.github.io/immutable-js/>) to get Clojure style data structures that are much safer to write functional code with since they prevent accidental side effects.